-This appears on left side of the Home page and includes the following elements:
+This appears on left side of the Home page.
+It is where you select the category or subcategories that you wish to work in.
+It includes the following elements:

 - Expand/Collapse: This button expands or collapses the Categories pane. - Search: This field limits the display in the category tree to those categories that match the search string.
 The search is dynamic, and increasingly narrows the displayed results as you enter more characters.
 Potential matches are shown in bold.
-To return to displaying the full category tree, delete the string from the Search field or click the X button in the Search field.

-- Include sub categories: When colored, this toggle button indicates that sub categories below the selected category will be included.
+To return to displaying the full category tree, delete the string from the Search field or click the X button in the Search field. - Include sub categories: When colored, this toggle button indicates that sub categories below the selected category will be included.
 When grayed out, it indicates that only the selected category will be included. - Collapse all sub categories: This button collapses any open branches in the category tree, so only the first level of categories below the root are displayed.